sk4698/sk4698/README.md

 # I am an aspiring software engineer

-- 👩‍🎓 senior at Columbia University
+- 👩‍🎓 master's student at Columbia University
 - 🔍 student researcher
 - 🐍 course assistant for Python Programming
 - 💥 curious about innovations in tech